-Participants: Artem Melnyk, Jean-Pierre Merlet.
+Participants: Artem Melnyk, Jean-Pierre Merlet, Yves Papegay [correspondant], Ting Wang.

 Rehabilitation is a tedious and painful process and it is difficult to assess its trend.
 Using an immersive environment has shown to increase the patient motivation but is not sufficient regarding rehabilitation efficiency.
 First the visual feedback (event 3D) is not sufficient to provide a full immersive feeling as body motion is not involved.
-Controling body motion is also very important for therapists that currently must continuously correct the patient pose so that the rehabilitation exercise is the most efficient.
+Controlling body motion is also very important for therapists that currently must continuously correct the patient pose so that the rehabilitation exercise is the most efficient.
 We propose to add motion generators in the environment to reinforce realism (thereby increasing patient motivation) but also to allow therapists to use these generators to control the body pose so that they will be able to repeat rehabilitation exercises in a controlled context.
 Furthermore these generators are instrumented to provide information on the body pose and additional external sensors complete these measurements for rehabilitation assessment.
 We have developed 3 types of motions generators: one 6 d.o.f. motion base, a CDPR that is able to lift a patient and 2 multipurpose lifting columns.
-We are in the process of mixing visual feedback with these generators but unfortunately Inria-Sophia immersive room that we were planning to use is no more available.
-Hence we have been obliged to develop a renderer and this has slowed down the integration process.
-Still we have currently a preliminary experiment going on: our columns are able to modify the slope and inclination of a treadmill so that we can simulate a walk in the mountain while controlling the inclination to enforce the use of one specific leg.
-External and wearable sensors allow us to monitor the walking pattern and provide synthetic indicators on this pattern for the therapist.